MicrosoftDocs/azure-media-services/media-services/latest/transform-jobs-concept.md

 ### Updating Transforms

 If you need to update your [Transform](/rest/api/media/transforms), use the **Update** operation.
 It's intended for making changes to the description, or the priorities of the underlying TransformOutputs.
-It's recommended that such updates be done when all in-progress jobs have completed.
+You should do updates when all in-progress jobs have completed.
 If you intend to rewrite the recipe, you need to create a new Transform.

 ## Jobs